HassanAbdelzaher/Startup/README.md

 **Description:**
 A command-line to-do list: add, list, and remove tasks.

-**Guide:**
+**Detailed Guide:**
+- [ ] Define a `Task` struct with a description and completion status.
-- Use a slice to store tasks.
+- [ ] Use a slice to store tasks in memory.
-- Use a loop to show menu options: add, list, remove, exit.
+- [ ] Implement a CLI menu to add, list, mark as done, and remove tasks.
-- Use `fmt.Scanln` or `bufio.Scanner` for input.
+- [ ] Loop the menu until the user exits.
+- [ ] Optionally, display completed and pending tasks separately.

 ---